rlingen/ic4-colors-fonts-the-box-model/README.md

 ```

 ### Static
 Static positioning is the default positioning of an element.
 It is always positioned according to the normal flow of the page.
-Static positioned elements are not affected by the top, bottom, left, and right properties.
+Static positioned elements are NOT affected by the top, bottom, left, and right properties.

 ### Relative
 Relative positioning is the positioning of an element relative to its normal position.
 Setting the top, right, bottom, and left properties of a relatively-positioned element will cause it to be adjusted away from its normal position.
 Other content will not be adjusted to fit into any gap left by the element.